 Why do people have attachment issues?

 Babies do not perceive the world in the same way as adults.
 They rely on body language and tension as well as tone to understand what their attachment figure is conveying – kind of like dogs, as much as I hate to use that analogy.
-Parents who have inconsistent or emotional reactions can contribute to disorganized attachment and an inability to self -soothe in the child thru adulthood.
+Parents who have inconsistent or emotional reactions can contribute to disorganized attachment and an inability to self -soothe in the child thru adulthood, even if they care for their child and don’t neglect them.

 According to several sources, our ability to self-soothe and internally regulate develops in patterned and learned behavior in the first two years of life.
 In order for that part of our brains to develop correctly, children have to learn what attachment is from an attachment figure.
-They have to learn how to regulate emotions and feelings based on what they are taught about how to react them by their attachment figure.
+They have to learn how to regulate emotions and feelings based on what they are taught about how to react to them by their attachment figure.
 I’m not talking about the monster under the bed emotions either, I’m talking about things like anger, sadness, disappointment, boredom and fatigue.
-I’d encourage you to think about how your parents and all the parents you know handle their kids being bored…

 How can attachment issues develop?